Projected Bayesian Spatial Factor Models: Conclusion and Future work

 \section{Conclusion and Future work}

-This paper proposed the ProjMC\textsuperscript{2} algorithm for scalable Bayesian spatial factor models.
+This paper proposed the PBSF models along with the ProjMC\textsuperscript{2} sampling algorithm.
 Unlike traditional approaches relying on explicit posterior distributions, ProjMC\textsuperscript{2} defines the target distribution implicitly via conditional distributions and a projection step, ensuring convergence through an existence proof.
 Simulations confirm enhanced convergence, mixing, and identifiability of latent factors and loadings.
 The inherent QR decomposition naturally orders latent factors without constraining likelihood.
-ProjMC\textsuperscript{2} readily extends to multi-slice spatial transcriptomics (ST) data, combining outcomes and design matrices from multiple slices.
+PBSF models readily extend to multi-slice ST data, combining outcomes and design matrices from multiple slices.
 Incorporating slice-specific indicators allows effective estimation and correction of inter-slice variability, improving inference robustness.
 Future extensions include integrating sparsity-inducing priors (e.g., spike-and-slab, Horseshoe) for gene selection, and adapting the framework for spatio-temporal and environmental exposure analyses.
-While the domain of low-dimensional embedding and pattern recognition is increasingly dominated by auto-encoder-based 'black-box' algorithms, a compelling case remains for principled, regression-based modeling.
+While the domain of low-dimensional embedding and pattern recognition is increasingly dominated by auto-encoder-based 'black-box' algorithms, a compelling case remains for principled, regression-based modelling.
 The pursuit of understanding and elucidating underlying mechanisms is a cornerstone of scientific inquiry, enabling the translation of knowledge into actionable insights.
 This work underscores the continued relevance and utility of interpretable statistical models in this endeavor.